Your Guide to Planning, Planting, and Growing Clematis

 Though some clematis are ramblers and less inclined to climb, most have twining leaf stems that they use to attach themselves to trellises or other plants.
-Since these leaf stems are relatively short, a good clematis trellis will have narrow slats or a wire grid that's easy to grip.
+Since these leaf stems are relatively short, a good clematis trellis will offer gripping options that are no more than about 1/4" thick.

 Here are some popular ways to use clematis around your home and garden.
 Before selecting a new plant, make sure to check its mature size.
 Heights vary from 3-feet to 20-feet or more.

 Entryways: Planting clematis near an entryway to your home or garden will greet guests with a beautiful display of color.

-Arbors : Plant clematis where they can scramble up an arbor, pergola or gazebo to create a romantic retreat.
+Arbors: Plant a clematis where it can scramble up an arbor, pergola or gazebo to create a romantic retreat.

-Bare Walls: Mount a trellis against your house or garage and plant clematis to add texture and a splash of color.
+Bare Walls: Mount a trellis against your house or garage and plant clematis to add texture and a splash of summer color.

 Perennial Gardens: Add vertical interest to a perennial garden by planting clematis on a freestanding trellis or tuteur.

 Fencelines: Train clematis along the top of a fence or wall to soften hard lines.

-Cutting Gardens: Florists have discovered that clematis also make good cut flowers.
+Cutting Gardens: Florists have discovered that clematis make good cut flowers.
 A length of clematis vine, combined with other garden flowers and foliage, can turn an ordinary summer bouquet into something spectacular.
 Varieties that are especially good for cutting include Blue Light, Ramona, Niobe and Multi-Blue.

 How to Care for Clematis

-After the flowers fade, some clematis develop decorative seed heads.
-These may be left in place throughout the growing season.
-Though it's not necessary, you can also cut off the seed heads to keep the plant looking neat.
+After the flowers fade, some clematis will develop decorative seed heads.
+These may be left in place or be cut off to keep the plant looking neat.
 Some clematis varieties bloom again in late summer or early fall.
-If you think your clematis could be a rebloomer, remove only the spent flower heads and avoid cutting back the foliage.
+If you think your clematis could be a re-bloomer, remove only the spent flower heads and avoid cutting back the foliage.